 - Beppu Hells: 7 hells total; with kids, do 3-4 and stop — Umi Jigoku and Oniyama Jigoku are best for under-6s

-- Steam smell: central Beppu has sulfur in the air — sensitive kids may need to switch to coastal hotels
+- Steam smell: central Beppu has sulfur in the air — sensitive kids may need a coastal hotel instead

 - Kashikiri (private bath): book at check-in; sometimes ¥3,000 extra for 50 min